Jamie Campbell-Walter: Family

 Jamie Campbell-Walter is the son of Richard and Annie Campbell-Walter.
 His father, Richard, is the brother of famous model Fiona Campbell-Walter.
-Jamie is the grandson of Rear Admiral Keith McNeil Campbell-Walter.
+He is the grandson of Rear Admiral Keith McNeil Campbell-Walter.
 Campbell-Walter is the cousin of art collector and philanthropist Francesca Thyssen-Bornemisza through his aunt.
-Jamie Campbell-Walter is the cousin once removed and manager of Austrian racing driver Ferdinand Habsburg who is the son of Thyssen-Bornemisza.
+Campbell-Walter is the cousin once removed of Austrian racing driver Ferdinand Habsburg who is the son of Thyssen-Bornemisza.

 Early career

 Like many young drivers, Campbell-Walter started racing in single seaters.
 He made his debut in the Formula Vauxhall Junior Winter Series in 1993, taking second place in the championship, followed by a third place in the British national championship in 1994.
 Campbell-Walter moved to the higher Formula Vauxhall series in 1995 where he was fifth in the championship, which he hoped would propel him into the British Formula 3 Championship the following year.
-However, even though he did perform one test in a British Formula 3 car, he was unable to find the funding necessary and did only 5 races for James Crofts Racing in the 1996 TVR Tuscan Challenge.
+However, even though he did perform one test in a British Formula 3 car, he was unable to find the funding necessary and did only five races for James Crofts Racing in the 1996 TVR Tuscan Challenge.